maybeLee/MetaHand/README.md

-# Note
-Please checkout to the voc branch

 # MetaHand
 MetaHand is a tool for evaluating and enhancing hand-detection DL models

 ## How to run
-We use YoloV3 model as our target subject, and use darknet for Yolo model training.
+We use YOLOv3 and YOLOv7 model as our target subject, and use darknet and pytorch for Yolo model training.

 To install darknet
 ```